thosgood/this-weeks-finds/markdown/101-151/week115.md

 F(1,x) = g(x).

-Also, two spaces X and Y are "homotopy equivalent" if there are functions f: X → Y and g: Y → X for which fg and gf are homotopic to the identity.
+Also, two spaces X and Y are "homotopy equivalent" if there are functions f: X\to Y and g: Y\to X for which fg and gf are homotopic to the identity.
 Thus, for example, a circle, an annulus, and a solid torus are all homotopy equivalent.